-Delco Units offer delivery and carry-out service only and are typically located in shopping centers or other in-line retail developments.
+Delco Units offer delivery and carryout service only and are typically located in shopping centers or other in-line retail developments.
+Delco Units typically offer a variety of crusts and some combination of side items.
 Delco Units occupy approximately 1,200 square feet, are primarily production facilities and, in most instances, do not offer seating.
 The decor of the Delco Unit is designed to be bright and highly visible and feature neon lighted displays and awnings.
-We have attempted to locate Delco Units strategically to facilitate timely delivery service and to provide easy access for carry-out service.
+We have attempted to locate Delco Units strategically to facilitate timely delivery service and to provide easy access for carryout service.